EdwinWenink/archive_fever/content/posts/37-deepfakes.md

 datasets, nor the trained model or the used code, due “to concerns about large language models being used to generate deceptive, biased, or abusive language at scale” amongst other “malicious applications of the technology” [6].
-At the same time, since the made technical innovations “are core to fundamental artificial intelligence research” and because they do not want to counteract progression of the field, they released a smaller trained model with less potential for abuse as an experiment in responsible disclosure in the field of AI [6].
-This is a more instrumentalist view on technology: its development is controlled by humans, instead of being an autonomous deterministic force to which humans have to adapt.
+They did however release a smaller trained model with less potential for abuse in order to still display the technical innovations that “are core to fundamental artificial intelligence research” [6].
+As scientists, they do not want to counteract progression of the field.
+This experiment in responsible AI disclosure amounts to a more instrumentalist view on technology: its development is controlled by humans, instead of being an autonomous deterministic force to which humans have to adapt.

 The primary hope of the decision to withhold the AI is that this will give the AI community as well as governments more time to come up with ways to prevent or penalize malicious use of AI technologies, quite similar to the practice of responsible disclosure in cryptography, where organizations are given time to repair